edgexfoundry/edgex-docs/docs_src/microservices/device/sdk/devicesdk-getting-started/GettingStartedSDK-Go.md

 - [See here for custom section on the configuration.yaml file](https://github.com/edgexfoundry/device-mqtt-go/blob/{{edgexversion}}/cmd/res/configuration.yaml#L28-L50)
 - [See here for loading, validating and watching the configuration](https://github.com/edgexfoundry/device-mqtt-go/blob/{{edgexversion}}/internal/driver/driver.go#L53-L67)

-## Device Service Metrics

-### Built-In

-The following built-in device service metrics are collected by the Device SDK

-1. **EventSent** - Number of Events that have been sent from the Device Service
-2. **ReadingsSent** - Number of Reading that have been sent from the Device Service
-3. **Common Metrics** - Set of service metrics common to all EdgeX Services.
-See [Common Service Metrics](../../microservices/general/#common-service-metrics) for list of all these metrics.

-See [Device Service Configuration Properties](../../microservices/device/Ch-DeviceServices/#configuration-properties) for detail on configuring device service metrics

-### Custom

-The Custom Device Service Metrics capability allows for device service developers to define, collect and report their own service metrics beyond the common built-in service metrics supplied by the Device SDK.

-The following are the steps to collect and report service metrics:

-1. Determine the metric type that needs to be collected
-    - `counter` - Track the integer count of something
-    - `gauge` - Track the integer value of something
-    - `gaugeFloat64` - Track the float64 value of something
-    - `timer` - Track the time it takes to accomplish a task
-    - `histogram` - Track the integer value variance of something

-2. Create instance of the metric type from `github.com/rcrowley/go-metrics`
-    - `myCounter = gometrics.NewCounter()`
-    - `myGauge = gometrics.NewGauge()`
-    - `myGaugeFloat64 = gometrics.NewGaugeFloat64()`
-    - `myTimer = gometrics.NewTime()`
-    - `myHistogram = gometrics.NewHistogram(gometrics.NewUniformSample(<reservoir size))`

-3. Determine if there are any tags to report along with your metric.
-Not common so `nil` is typically passed for the `tags map[strings]string` parameter in the next step.

-4. Register your metric(s) with the MetricsManager from the `sdk`reference.
-See [Device SDK API](../../microservices/device/sdk/SDK-Go-API/#getmetricsmanager) for more details:

-   - `service.MetricsManager().Register("MyCounterName", myCounter, nil)`

-5. Collect the metric
-    - `myCounter.Inc(someIntvalue)`
-    - `myCounter.Dec(someIntvalue)`
-    - `myGauge.Update(someIntvalue)`
-    - `myGaugeFloat64.Update(someFloatvalue)`
-    - `myTimer.Update(someDuration)`
-    - `myTimer.Time(func { do sometime})`
-    - `myTimer.UpdateSince(someTimeValue)`
-    - `myHistogram.Update(someIntvalue)`

-6. Configure reporting of the service's metrics.
-See `Writable.Telemetry` configuration details in the [Common Configuration](../../microservices/configuration/CommonConfiguration/) section for more detail.

-!!! example "Example - Service Telemetry Configuration"
-    ```yaml
-    Writable:
-      Telemetry
-        Interval: "30s"
-        Metrics: # All service's metric names must be present in this list.
-          MyCounterName: true
-          MyGaugeName: true
-          MyGaugeFloat64Name: true
-          MyTimerName: true
-          MyHistogram: true
-       Tags: # Contains the service level tags to be attached to all the service's metrics
-         Gateway: "my-iot-gateway" # Tag must be added here or via Consul Env Override can only change existing value, not added new ones.
-    ```

-!!! note
-    The metric names used in the above configuration (to enable or disable reporting of a metric) must match the metric name used when the metric is registered.
-A partial match of starts with is acceptable, i.e. the metric name registered starts with the above configured name.

-## Retrieving Secrets

-The Go Device SDK provides the `SecretProvider.GetSecret()` API to retrieve the Device Services secrets.
-See the [Device MQTT Service](https://github.com/edgexfoundry/device-mqtt-go/blob/{{edgexversion}}/internal/driver/config.go#L118) for an example of using the `SecretProvider.GetSecret()` API.
-Note that this code implements a retry loop allowing time for the secret(s) to be push into the service's `SecretStore` via the /secret endpoint.
-See [Storing Secrets](../../microservices/device/Ch-DeviceServices/#storing-secrets) section for more details.

 ## Rebuild your Device Service

-Just as you did in the [Build your Device Service](./Ch-GettingStartedSDK-Go.md#build-your-device-service) step above, build the device-simple service, which creates the executable program that is your device service.
+Just as you did in the [Build your Device Service](#build-your-device-service) step above, build the device-simple service, which creates the executable program that is your device service.
 In a terminal window, make sure you are in the device-simple folder (the folder containing the Makefile).
 Build the service by issuing the following command:

 ``` bash
 cd ~/edgexfoundry/device-simple